 Christmas - the most wonderful time of the year!
-I mean, there’s family and friends, eggnog, cozy fires, pajama pants all day without judgement, and gifts!
+I mean, there’s family and friends, eggnog, cozy fires, pyjama pants all day without judgment, and gifts!
 It truly is a great time.
 Want to know what’s not wonderful though?
 An overtired child having meltdowns, night wakings, and early mornings from exhaustion.
 So, how do you go about keeping your child’s sleep on track over the holiday season?
 Take some advice from me, a certified Infant and Child Sleep Consultant.

 I often get asked when the best time of day to travel is.
 This all depends.
 I personally prefer to leave first thing in the morning so we can get to our destination in time for bed.
 This way I can ensure the kids’ sleep environment is all set up come bedtime because night sleep trumps day sleep.
 If your child is on 2-3 naps (and if your drive isn’t the entire day) I would leave before the nap is due.
 This will give them time to fall asleep in the vehicle (which most babies will do) and they will nap at the correct time, which in turn will keep their remaining naps in place for the rest of the day (fingers crossed).
 If your child is not a car seat sleeper (like mine), do not stress!
 An early bedtime is in order in this case, and what mom doesn’t love an early bedtime after being in a vehicle all day with the kids?